What is Computer Telephony Integration?

-Pick a solution which best fits your business in terms of size and activity.
+Pick a solution that best fits your business in terms of size and activity.
 Poll your team and customers, analyze your process, find your strengths and weaknesses.
 Then, decide which features best suit your business and the milestones you hope to reach.
 Is your activity seasonal?
 Do you need to operate 24/7?
 There are all considerations to keep in mind when picking your CTI system.

 Focus on success

 Your call center deserves a business phone provider with a vested interest in your success.
-Helping your own customers succeed benefits your business, so your provider must display similar investment.
+Helping your own customers succeed benefits your business, so your provider must display a similar investment.
 The right provider will keep their SaaS model up to date and proactively provide you with the tools you need.

 Look for integration support